Best Mobile Card Readers for UK Businesses

 You also get 24/7 customer support to help when you need it.
 Barclaycard’s support options aren’t as extensive as Square’s, which adds live chat and a forum to Barclaycard’s phone, email and knowledge centre options, but we think having 24/7 availability on limited lines is preferable to the former’s eight-hour weekday coverage.
 Only Tide matches Barclaycard for its any-hour help.

-We’d love to see Barclaycard’s card reader compatible with more banks than just Barclay’s, albeit this sort of limitation isn’t that unusual.
-Meanwhile, a lack of an offline mode with its card readers could pose a problem for businesses without reliable internet connectivity.
+Meanwhile, a lack of an offline mode with this card reader could pose a problem for businesses without reliable internet connectivity or 4G connectivity, such as festival vendors.

-We found its accompanying smartphone software a little more limiting in one area, too: you can’t use its smartphone app for tap to pay on either Android or iPhone – unlike Zettle, Square, SumUp and Tide.
+We found Barclaycard’s smartphone app a little more limited in one area, too: you can’t use its smartphone app for tap to pay on either Android or iPhone – unlike Zettle, Square, SumUp and Tide.

 And perhaps crucially for some merchants, Barclaycard doesn’t supply a full, native POS system with the respective hardware, from countertop terminals and cash drawers to scanners and printers.
-It does integrate with third-party POS systems, so you should be covered if you need anything beyond its handheld POS devices pictured above, but it’s worth checking before you purchase if your hardware makes a good fit.
+It integrates with third-party POS systems, so you should be covered if you need anything beyond its handheld POS devices pictured above.
+However, it’s worth checking before you purchase to see if your hardware makes a good fit.

-Since it is only operational with a Barclay’s bank account, this card reader is best suited to merchants banking with Barclays.
-Its monthly payment structure will also appeal to businesses looking to avoid paying anything upfront, unlike other options on this page.
+Since it is only operational with a Barclays bank account, this card reader is best suited to merchants banking with Barclays.

-During our testing sessions with Square’s Terminal card reader, we found the device to be the most user-friendly of all the products we tested by a significant margin
+During our testing sessions, we found Square’s software to be the most user-friendly of all the products we tested by a significant margin, and the £19 Square Reader is no exception.
+It’s also the cheapest mobile card reader on this list, making it highly accessible for new businesses.

 4.6